 Sociology of rape is the study of rape or sexual assault has grown greatly since the late 1960s due to feminist activists and authors.
 Rape is a social harm directly touching a number of women and in many ways, impacts nearly all women.
 In Mill's terms, Rape is a social problem, or issue, that affects all of society.

 We will challenge traditional patriarchal beliefs, and question current feminist thinking to try and find the most complete understanding of sexual assault.
 Sociology of rape will explore the causes of rape, theories trying to explain rape, the fear of rape which leads to social control.

-Sociology of rape will delve into what research statistics can and cannot tell us, look at rape law reform as well as legal processing of rape cases, peek at the presentation of rape in different forms of media (predominately film and video), and tiptoe through various contentious issues surrounding rape, including the current emerging debate in what is often the gray area in interpreting sexual conduct, the debate over date rape and the uproar over evolution theory. - Professor: John Hamlin.
+Sociology of rape will delve into what research statistics can and cannot tell us, look at rape law reform as well as legal processing of rape cases, peek at the presentation of rape in different forms of media, and tiptoe through various contentious issues surrounding rape, including the current emerging debate in what is often the gray area in interpreting sexual conduct, the debate over date rape and the uproar over evolution theory. - Professor: John Hamlin.